matndev/shellx/README.md

-# shellx
+# Shellx
-Personal project - Creation of a simple chat in Java 8 (Spring / Hibernate)
+Personal project - Creation of a simple chat with a geek theme in Java 8

-Why JWT Token is stored in cookies rather than local storage

-Avoid XSS vulnerability and CRSF attack can be stopped with another cookie.
+Author: matndev

+This project (Proof of Concept) has been created for educational purpose, and you're free to fork and improve it on your own.

+Basic usage

+/invite {id} : invite new user in the current room (id: number) /join {id} : join an existing room (id: number) /create {name} : create a new room (name: string) /leave {id} : quit the room (id: number}

+Technologies / Framework

+- Java, Typescript
+- Spring Boot 2, Spring Security, Angular 8, Hibernate 5, Bootstrap 4
+- Maven, Git
+- Websockets, HTTPS

+To come soon

+- Redis, Sonar, Unit tests
+- New commands
+- ASCII emojis, avatars